Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 ![Query categories](../../Assets/Screenshots/DatabaseAndReporting/Settings/QueryCategories/QueryCategory.png "[Query categories]")

-1. Click the category to which you want to create a sub-category.
+1. Click the category in which you want to create a sub-category.
     A query sub-category column is displayed in the column to the right of the query category column.
 If sub-categories already exist for the selected category, they are displayed in this column.

     ![Query categories](../../Assets/Screenshots/DatabaseAndReporting/Settings/QueryCategories/QueryCategoryCreated.png "[Query categories]")